-Objective: We present a case of CO suicide of a twenty-six-year-old men.
+Objective: We present a case of CO suicide of twenty-six-year-old men.

-Method: A forensic autopsy was performed to evaluate the circumstances, cause and medio-legal
+Methods: A forensic autopsy was performed to evaluate the circumstances, cause and medio-legal

 Results: Autopsy evidenced the typical but also not commonly published cherry-red color of the hypostasis,